American Liberty Financial Network

 Disclosure, Disclosure, Disclosure!

 Instead of maintaining the self-serving secrecy that has dominated our industry for so long, especially because such secrets will keep getting exposed sooner and sooner, the key to our longer-term survival will be to remake who we are and what we do to serve clients in a transparent future.
 I am an annuity salesman; I repeat that repeatedly not to make myself believe it but because I am proud of what I am.
-Shouldn’t be proud of who we are and what we sell be enough to embrace transparency?
+Shouldn’t being proud of who we are and what we sell be enough to embrace transparency?

 It will mean an honest appraisal of our competitor’s fees and the actual risk and reward of using their products.
 And, it will mean the same to us, what exactly are we selling and what are the specific benefits, not just the hope of these benefits.
 It will mean serving the clients’ interests far ahead of our own.
 It will mean more truth-telling and fewer sales pitches.
-It will mean actual fact-finding and understanding will far excel the next “hot” product.
+It will mean actual fact-finding and understanding will excel the next “hot” product.

 It might be a good lesson for our grandson; in a few years, the college days will be behind him, and might those postings on Facebook remain?